LLNL/sundials/doc/shared/sunlinsol/SUNLinSol_API.rst

          retval = SUNLinSolSetScalingVectors(LS, s1, s2);

-.. c:function:: int SUNLinSolSetZeroGuess(SUNLinearSolver LS, booleantype onoff)
+.. c:function:: int SUNLinSolSetZeroGuess(SUNLinearSolver LS, sunbooleantype onoff)

    This *optional* routine indicates if the upcoming :c:func:`SUNlinSolSolve` call will be made with a zero initial guess (``SUNTRUE``) or a non-zero initial